BenLangmead/bowtie/MANUAL.markdown

 <!--
  !
 This manual is written in "markdown" format and thus contains some ! mildly distracting visual clutter encoding information about how ! to convert to HTML.
-The document is still quite readable as raw ! text, but if the clutter is too distracting, try the man or HTML ! versions instead.
+See 'MANUAL' file for a clearer version of this ! document.
   -->

 What is Bowtie?